Devmon-k-ey/grove-pdf-backend/README.md

 - Supports POST requests with JSON data
 - Simple CLI tool for easy command-line usage
 - Supports up to 3 additional speed/unit/price configurations
+- Supports up to 3 TV addon packages
+- Automatic fallback to cheetah image when no TV data is provided

 ## Installation